TurboGears/tg2docs/docs/main/Deployment/Apache.rst

 * you are responsible for keeping your TurboGears process running, starting it at boot, and generally making sure that it can receive the requests from the Apache server.
-You may need to create an "upstart" or "init" script to kick off your TurboGears process, or you may wish to use a service such as "supervisord" to monitor and restart your application.
+You may need to create an `Upstart`_ or `Sys-V Init` script to kick off your TurboGears process, or you may wish to use a service such as `supervisord`_ to monitor and restart your application.
 * You can run the TurboGears process as any user you like, and you can even run it in a "screen" session during development
 * You can easily restart the TurboGears process